 Use our guide to choose the best patio paving for your garden.

 When deciding, be considerate of your neighbours.
 Don’t block their light, and ensure your drainage is adequate, otherwise water may overspill into their garden, and you may be liable for flood damage.

-- Find out everything about planning, designing and costing your garden transformation.
+- Find out everything about garden landscaping with our feature.

 Work out how you will use your patio

 Now ask yourself the following questions to ensure you have the patio's dimensions right:

 - Do I want my patio to create a seamless transition between the house and garden?